Christophe-FR/BayesianLinearRegression/README.md

 # BayesianLinearRegression
 This repository implements a bayesian linear regression web application!

-The application is currently running at this URL: https://share.streamlit.io/christophe-fr/bayesianlinearregression/main/bayesian_linear_regression.py
+This application is currently running at this URL: https://share.streamlit.io/christophe-fr/bayesianlinearregression/main/bayesian_linear_regression.py

 <!--